The Astonishing: Reception

 Upon release, The Astonishing received generally favorable reviews from music publications.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album holds an average score of 80, based on six reviews.
 Critics were especially complimentary of the band's willingness to write a long, unconventional album, with AllMusic commenting, "Dream Theater have invested in the 'album' concept (and in listeners' attention spans) even as the music biz doubles down on the notion that long-players are merely envelopes to hold singles."
 Rolling Stone echoed these sentiments, concluding, "The results won't please every Dream Theater partisan, nor will they convert the skeptical.
 But it would take a hard heart to deny Petrucci, co-composer and keyboardist Jordan Rudess and their mates credit for the boldness of their aspirations and the assurance with which they achieve them."
 Loudwire was also supportive of the band's unique approach, but warned that it might make the album polarizing for fans.

 Some reviewers were critical of The Astonishing's concept, including Consequence of Sound, who described it as "very silly", but ultimately gave the album an overall positive review.
 By contrast, Record Collector described the storytelling as "seamless".
 In their write-up, RTÉ.ie advised, "park the snootiness before pressing the play button because while The Astonishing makes Iron Maiden's recent 92-minute double The Book of Souls look like a Ramones record, it's great fun ...
 Mental elbow grease is required, and the quintet wouldn't have it any other way."

 LaBrie's vocals on The Astonishing were singled out by many critics as being particularly strong.
 In their review, Loudwire elaborated, "A concept album with different characters puts a lot of pressure on the vocalist, and James LaBrie lives up to the challenge.
 From mellow crooning to Broadway belting to edgier singing, he utilizes every style in his arsenal and delivers a first-class performance."
 The band as a whole were also praised, although AllMusic observed that Mangini and bassist John Myung weren't featured as prominently as usual.

 In retrospect, Dream Theater have observed that fan response to The Astonishing was mixed, which the band anticipated would be the case because of the unique nature of the project.
 In an interview with Eddie Trunk, John Petrucci explained, "[The album] was so immersed in the story — everything had to do with that — that there was no question that it was gonna alienate certain people that weren't on board with it.
 And that's exactly what happened.
 So some people really were, 'This is the coolest thing ever' and got into it, got into the whole story and the theatrics.
 And some people were, like, 'Ehhh, I want normal Dream Theater.'"
+James LaBrie similarly remarked, "When you do something that daring and when you do something that bold and experimental, it's bound to bring along some criticism with it."